lpan/lpan.github.io/_posts/2020-07-28-grinding-leetcode.md

 Coding is about translating one’s thought process into code.
 In the real world, software engineers translate business logic (what they want the computer to do) into maintainable and performant code.
-The purpose of whiteboard interviews is to ensure the candidate knows how to do this translation.
+The purpose of whiteboard interviews is to ensure that the candidate knows how to do this translation.
 They give you a specification in the form of a programming puzzle.
 Then, you translate it into code.

-Here is an example successful whiteboard interview from the candidate’s perspective
+Here is an example of a successful whiteboard interview from the candidate’s perspective
 1. Understand the programming puzzle
 2. Come up with an algorithm to solve the puzzle